alexey-savchenko-am/Excel.DataTable/README.md

 ## Write data

-You are able to write data to excel table:
+You can also write data into an Excel table:

 ```csharp
  var fixture = new Fixture();